A good keyword strategy optimizes your entire Pinterest account for more blog traffic and engagement.

 This plays an important role in your pins getting found by the right people and might boost its virality too.

-Destination Link
+Destination link

-Pins are in fact links to the original source of your image, meaning your website.
+Pins are in fact links to the original source of your image on your website.
 That’s how Pinterest provides traffic to your website.
-People view your pins and click through to the destination link.

 - Board 1: Main board with all your pins (i.e, LeanneWong.Co)